Azeem Rafiq: Squire Patton Boggs report

-Yorkshire received the report of the investigation from Squire Patton Boggs in August 2021 and were asked by the ECB to provide a copy.
+Yorkshire received the report of the investigation from Squire Patton Boggs in August 2021 and was asked by the ECB to provide a copy.
 On 19 August the club released a statement saying that the report had found that Rafiq had been "the victim of inappropriate behaviour".
 They offered their "profound apologies" but said that "legal restraints" meant that they would not be able to publish the full report.
 Earlier in the year Rafiq had criticised the investigation process, claiming that it was "flawed" and that several key witnesses had not been asked to contribute their evidence.

 Rafiq criticised the statement made by Yorkshire, stating in an interview with the BBC Asian Network that he believed that it downplayed racism by labelling it as "inappropriate behaviour".
 At the beginning of September MPs on the House of Commons Digital, Culture, Media and Sport Select Committee called for the immediate release of the report.
 On 10 September the club released a summary of the report which confirmed that the independent panel had found that seven of the 43 allegations that it investigated had been upheld, with the bulk of the other allegations not upheld due to "insufficient evidence".
 The BBC reported that Roger Hutton had stated that the report had concluded there was "insufficient evidence to conclude that Yorkshire County Cricket Club is institutionally racist".

-The findings of the report which had been upheld included instances of racist language being used by players at the club prior to 2010 and that a former coach at the club had "regularly used racist language" prior to 2012.
-It included a number of recommendations, including a review of club policies and of "better engagement" with local minority communities.
+The findings of the report which had been upheld included instances of racist language being used by players at the club before 2010 and that a former coach at the club had "regularly used racist language" before 2012.
+It included several recommendations, including a review of club policies and of "better engagement" with local minority communities.
 The club's statement did not name the individuals who had used racist language and Yorkshire did not initially provide a copy of the report to Rafiq.
 After a court ordered that the report be released to Rafiq, a "heavily redacted" copy was received on 13 October; the ECB, which had also asked for a copy of the report, had not received it.
 On 28 October, Yorkshire announced that they would not be taking disciplinary action against any member of staff or executive over the report's findings.

 Reactions to the report findings

-Rafiq responded to the announcement that Yorkshire would not be disciplining anyone at the club, by accusing the club of being more interested in protecting its own reputation rather than addressing allegations of racism.
+Rafiq responded to the announcement that Yorkshire would not be disciplining anyone at the club, by accusing the club of being more interested in protecting its reputation rather than addressing allegations of racism.
 A statement issued on his behalf questioned the decision not to discipline anyone, claiming that it was "inconceivable" that there was no one still at the club who had been involved in the events investigated.
 The ECB released a statement saying that it would be investigating findings of the report, although it anticipated that this would take some time to do so; Yorkshire, citing the continuing employment tribunal case, did not release the full report.